netdevopsbr/netbox-proxbox/README.md

 * `netbox.http_port`: (Integer) Netbox HTTP PORT (default: 80).
 * `netbox.token`: (String) Netbox Token Value.
 * `netbox.ssl`: (Bool) Defines the use of SSL (default: False). - Proxbox doesn't support SSL on Netbox yet.
+* `netbox.settings`: (Dict) Default items of Netbox to be used by Proxbox.
+  - If not configured, Proxbox will automatically create a basic configuration to make it work.
+  - The ID of each item can be easily found on the URL of the item you want to use.
+* `netbox.settings.virtualmachine_role_id`: (Integer) Role ID to be used by Proxbox when creating Virtual Machines
+* `netbox.settings.node_role_id`: (Integer) Role ID to be used by Proxbox when creating Nodes (Devices)
+* `netbox.settings.site_id` (Integer) Site ID to be used by Proxbox when creating Nodes (Devices)

 ---